 It is sometimes suggested that the cuts are mainly affecting continental European languages, and that Mandarin Chinese in particular is replacing courses in German or Italian.
 And indeed, English language (and even literature) courses across the non-English speaking world are still thriving, as English remains the lingua franca of global business.

 In fact, even if we were to dismiss the significance of languages as communication tools and assume that a command of English is all that matters today (a view I have even heard expressed by a number of Chinese people), languages are a gateway to our understanding of other cultures, which in turn is important for the purposes of political interaction and business and trading links.
 If we deplore (as we should) the decline of mathematics and science in education, we must take the same view of languages.
 Thinking of them as less important and therefore targets for cuts in times of financial stress is unlikely to be sensible.
 But for that to be persuasive to a wider public, political and business leaders need to put more effort into making the case for a much great language proficiency.
-Doing so is now a matter of urgency.Explore posts in the same categories: culture, higher education, society comment below, or link to this permanent URL from your own site.
+Doing so is now a matter of urgency.culture, higher education, society comment below, or link to this permanent URL from your own site.